 / ARTISTIC AND ACADEMIC DIRECTOR OF BIENALSUR

-Diana Wechsler is an Argentine curator with a Ph.D. in Art History and researcher of CONICET ( The national council of Científic research).
-She directs the "Dr. Norberto Griffa" Institute for Research of Art and Culture and the Master’s Degree in Curatorial Studies of the Universidad Nacional de Tres de Febrero.
-She is the Artistic Director of the museums of the same university.
-She is a Chair Professor of Argentine Art at the UBA.
-She has received fellowships and subsidies such as the Postdoctoral Fellowship of the Getty Foundation and the awards for Curatorial Studies and Art Essays from the International Association of Art Critics and for Scientific Production from the Argentine Senate.
-She was distinguished by the French Republic with the Chevalier des Palmes Academics.
+Diana Wechsler has a doctorate in Art History, is a CONICET (National Council for Scientific and Technical Research) researcher and a curator.
+She is the Director of the "Dr. Norberto Griffa" Institute for Research in Art and Culture and the Master's Degree in Curatorial Studies at the Universidad Nacional de Tres de Febrero.
+She is the Artistic Director of the museums of this university and Professor of Argentinean Art at the UBA (University of Buenos Aires).
+She has obtained scholarships and grants such as the Getty Foundation Postdoctoral Scholarship and the awards for Art Essays and Curatorships from the International Association of Art Critics and Scientific Production of the Argentine Senate.
+She was distinguished by the French Republic with the honorary title of Chevalier des Palmes Academiques.